ray-project/ray/doc/source/data/faq.rst

 What problems does Ray Datasets solve?
 ======================================

-Ray Datasets aims to solve the problems of:
+Ray Datasets aims to solve the problems of slow, resource-inefficient, unscalable data loading and preprocessing pipelines for two core uses cases:

-1. Slow, unpipelined, and/or unscalable preprocessing and ingestion pipelines for **model training**, resulting in poor training throughput and low GPU utilization as the trainers are bottlenecked on preprocessing and data loading.
+1. **Model training:** resulting in poor training throughput and low GPU utilization as the trainers are bottlenecked on preprocessing and data loading.
-2. Slow, unpipelined, and/or unscalable preprocessing and ingestion pipelines for **batch inference**, resulting in poor batch inference throughput and low GPU utilization.
+2. **Batch inference:** resulting in poor batch inference throughput and low GPU utilization.

 In order to solve these problems without sacrificing usability, Ray Datasets simplifies